jezgillen/comp4920-crypto-clean/README.md

 # Coinye

-Web app for analysing and visualising the performance of simple trading algorithms.
+Desktop app for analysing and visualising the performance of simple trading algorithms.